Côme Ledogar

 Côme Norbert Ledogar (born 23 May 1991) is a professional racing driver from France.
 He is best known for winning the Blancpain GT Series Endurance Cup overall title in 2016, with Robert Bell and Shane van Gisbergen, and for winning the 2021 24 Hours of Spa overall and the 2021 24 Hours of Le Mans in the GTE Pro class.

+He owns and operates French racing team Schumacher CLRT.

 Career

 Formula Renault 1.6

 Born in Annecy, Ledogar began his racing career in 2007 at the age of 16, making his début in single-seater in the Formula Renault 1.6 Belgium for Thierry Boutsen Energy Racing.
-For 2008 he joined Formul'Academy Euro Series, which used the same Formula Renault 1.6 cars.
+For 2008, he joined Formul'Academy Euro Series, which used the same Formula Renault 1.6 cars.
 He won four from fourteen races and had another two podium finishes, losing the title to Arthur Pic.

 Formula BMW

 In 2009, Ledogar moved to the Formula BMW Europe, joining DAMS team.
 He finished nine from sixteen races in points to finish season 17th.
-For the next year he switched to Eifelland Racing.
+For the next year, he switched to Eifelland Racing.
 He had three podium finishes, improving to the sixth in the standings.

 Formula Renault 2.0

-In 2011, he switched to the Eurocup Formula Renault 2.0, with the R-ace GP.
+In 2011, Ledogar switched to the Eurocup Formula Renault 2.0, with the R-ace GP.
 He ended season 19th with three point-scoring finishes.
 He also had a part-time campaign in Formula Renault 2.0 Northern European Cup with the same team, achieving podium finish at Zandvoort.